Search

 Chimney Malfunction or Damage

 You need a chimney inspection if your chimney has malfunctioned.
-For example, it is not drawing the smoke outside, or it is not working as efficiently as it used to.
+For example, it used to be drawing the smoke outside or working more efficiently.

 If there has been a chimney fire, get a professional chimney sweep to get to the root cause of the problem.
-You also want to see any damages the chimney fire might have caused.
+You also want to see any damage the chimney fire might have caused.
 For example, it is common for chimney fires to crack your chimney flue.
+You can’t see this on your own; only a professional company with the proper tools can spot the problems.

 A level 2 chimney inspection is also needed in case of damage by lightning strikes, a thunderstorm, or an earthquake.
-That is because these events can cause serious damage to your chimney parts.
-For example, an earthquake can crack your chimney flue which increases the chances of a chimney fire and also leak dangerous gasses inside your home.
+These events can cause serious damage to your chimney parts.
+For example, an earthquake can crack your chimney flue, increasing the chances of a chimney fire and leaking dangerous gases into your home.

 What Is Included in a Level 2 Chimney Inspection?